Distributed nonparametric regression imputation for missing response problems with large-scale data: Sieve-Based Multi--round Method

 \subsection{Theoretical Properties}

 Next, we establish the theoretical properties of the SDI estimator and show that the SDI method can accommodate more machines compared to the KDI method while keeping the theoretical properties.
-For convenience, we next let $C$ be a generic positive constant that may different in different places.

 To show the large sample properties, we need to introduce some conditions.
 We first define $\zeta_{K} = \sup_{x}\|V_{K}(x)\|$.
 The quantity $\zeta_{K}$ is important in theoretical development and can be determined by the basis functions.
-We have $\zeta_{K} \leq C \sqrt{K}$ if the basis functions are tensor products of univariate B-spline, trigonometric polynomial or wavelet bases.
-Also we have $\zeta_{K} \leq C\sqrt{K}$ for tensor-products of power series if the support of $X$ is contained in $[-1,1]^{d}$.
+We have $\zeta_{K} \leq C \sqrt{K}$ if the basis functions are tensor products of univariate B-spline, Chebyshev polynomial, trigonometric polynomial or wavelet bases.
+Also we have $\zeta_{K} \leq C\sqrt{K}$ for tensor products of power series if the support of $X$ is contained in $[-1,1]^{d}$.
 See \cite{newey1994asymptotic} and \cite{chen2007large} for more results on this quantity.
 For any symmetric matrix $A$, denote its largest and smallest eigenvalues by $\sigma_{\rm max}(A)$ and $\sigma_{\rm min}(A)$, respectively.
-Let $\Sigma = \E [\delta V_{K}(X)V_{K}(X)^\T]$.
+Let $\Sigma = \E [\delta V_{K}(X)V_{K}(X)^{\T}]$.
 Then we are ready to introduce the following technical conditions.